-This easy vegan vegetable curry recipe is the best for simple, no-fuss cooking and is packed with amazing traditional curry flavours.
-This curry is just so versatile and budget-friendly as any veggies you have to hand can be chucked in.
-Especially any veggies that you can find with reduced stickers or labels are perfect for this family favourite curry.
+This Vegan Vegetable Curry recipe is the best as it is so easy, simple, and fuss-free and is packed with delicious traditional curry flavours.
+This curry is just so versatile and budget-friendly as any veggies you have to hand can be chucked in especially any veggies that you can find with reduced labels are perfect for this family favourite curry.

 Origins of Curry

-Dishes made with a variety of ground up spices known as curries have been around for thousands of years and originate in Ancient India.
-Curry was actually termed kari by the Tamil people.
+Meals prepared with a variety of ground up spices known as curries have been around for thousands of years and originate in Ancient India.
+Curry was first termed ''Kari'' by the Tamil people. ''Kari'' translates to mean 'relish for rice' or 'sauce' so curry was a tasty accompaniment for the staple rice.

-Curries in India are traditionally prepared with a variety of meats as well as vegetables and pulses.
-Coconut milk or cream, yogurt, tomato paste, ghee, butter and stock or broth are all common additions along with various spices, peppercorns, and curry leaves.
+Curries in India are traditionally prepared with a variety of vegetables, pulses, legumes, and depending on the region possibly some meat, fish, or seafood - although many Indian regions are vegetarian.
+Coconut milk or cream, yogurt, tomato paste, ghee, butter and stock or broth are all common additions along with various spices such as coriander, chilli, cumin, cardamon, cloves, cinnamon, peppercorns, and curry leaves.

 Curry powder was brought back to Britain and by the late 1700s curries were on the menu in many restaurants with the first curry eating establishment founded in 1810 London.

-The basic ingredients for this best ever vegetable curry sauce is peanut butter, onion, garlic, celery, carrot, curry powder, garam masala, creamed coconut and vegetable stock.
-All these flavours work together to provide a traditional curry sauce similar to the ones popular at British chip shops ot take-outs.
+The basic ingredients for our curry sauce is peanut butter, onion, garlic, celery, carrot, curry powder, garam masala, creamed coconut and vegetable stock.
+All these flavours work together to provide a traditional curry sauce similar to the ones popular at British chip shops or take-outs.

 Chuck in a load of your favourite vegetables and cook everything up and that's all there is to it.
-I simply use whatever veggies I happen to have in my fridge or freezer.
-Although sweet potato, frozen peas and corn are generally a must as my kids love them.
+We just use whatever veggies we happen to have in the fridge or freezer so we don't usually plan the curry in advance.
+Although we do particually enjoy sweet potato or white potatoes, broccoli, and sweetcorn added to the curry as our kids like those best.

 If your allergic to nuts or just don't like peanut butter you could sub out the peanut butter for an extra tablespoon or two of creamed coconut.
-Or perhaps use some sunflower seed butter although I have never tested this curry with this type of seed butter.
+Or perhaps use some sunflower seed butter although we have never tested our curry recipe with this type of seed butter.
 Almond or cashew butter would also work just as well.

-This easy vegan vegetable curry is simply the best curry for vegans, vegetarians, plant-based, and anyone looking to eat more vegetables!
-This veggie curry recipe is so good for using up leftover cooked vegetables.
+This vegetable curry recipe is the perfect recipe for reducing food waste as it's so good for using up leftover cooked vegetables.
 Frozen vegetables work well too.
 As do slightly wilted vegetables lurking around the fridge!
 Also reduced vegetables from the bargain bucket of the supermarket are perfect, they will be given a new lease of life within the rich curry sauce.

-However, this recipe begins with gently boiling the diced carrot, celery, onion and garlic in some vegetable broth until they are soft.
-Alternatively, the diced veggies can be cooked in a little coconut oil but really the recipe does not require additional oil as it is packed with flavour without it.
+Step 1: Our recipe begins with gently boiling the diced carrot, celery, onion and garlic in some vegetable broth until soft but alternatively, the diced veggies can be cooked in a little coconut oil or ordinary oil.
+This curry recipe is perfect for an oil-free curry as it is packed with flavour without it.

-We love some chopped fresh coriander [cilantro] and some toasted almond flakes chucked over the finished curry, as well as a side of basmati rice.
-My kids always want naan breads or flat breads as they are always hungry!
+Step 5: To garnish we add chopped fresh coriander [cilantro] and some toasted almond flakes sprinkled over the finished curry, as well as a side of basmati or plain rice.
+Our kids always want naan breads or home-made flat breads as they are always hungry!

 Storage